offsideswap/black/docs/peggy/Peggy-Flows.md

 Note that the next type of transactions require approving the BridgeBank contract to spend your tokens before calling either the lock or burn function.
 The only exception to this rule is ethereum, you do not need to call approve on ethereum, because it is not an ERC20 token.

-3. Ethereum Native Asset on Ethereum Being Transferred to Blackchain
+3. Ethereum Native Asset on Ethereum Being Transferred to Offsideswap
-- A user sends a lock tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the blackchain recipient.
+- A user sends a lock tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the offsideswap recipient.
 This TX emits an ethereum event with all of these data fields.

 ```
 event LogLock(